vstaykov/kinvey-assignment/README.md

   * unit tests location

 ## Testing
 As the technologies used are fairly new to me and having in mind the time frame - I have decided to start with the implementation and then covering with unit tests.
-Not all parts are covered with tests but I tried to show testing of different components - utility code, API routes.
+Not all parts are covered with tests but I tried to show testing different components - utility code, API routes.

 ## TODO
 The following aspects of the project can be further implemented or improved:
   * Implement products API sorting
+  * Implement products API compression
+  * Implement products API caching strategy
   * Cover the whole codebase with unit tests
   * Log performance and errors in cloud based solution for LIVE monitoring
   * Research build and minification application